Yinkawrite/louisteo9/README.md

 - ⚡ Fun fact: full time engineer who loves to play with data and explore the wonder of AI
 - 📫 How to reach me: louisteo9@outlook.com

 This GitHub repository showcases some of my data science and machine learning works.
-Any feedback is welcomed!
+Any feedback is welcome!

 <!--
 **louisteo9/louisteo9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.